Home

 South",

-known as "the Great Falls".
-This waterfall is one of a few
+as "the Great Falls".
+This waterfall

-locations in the world where you can find a
+is one of a few locations in the world where you can find a

 moonbow

-or as other's
+or as others

 have called it, night rainbow, a moon rainbow or lunar